Troopers testify about store receipts, other evidence in Armando Barron's murder trial

 After hours on the witness stand Wednesday, Britany Barron concluded her testimony in about 15 minutes Thursday morning on the third day of the trial of her husband, Armando Barron, whom authorities allege murdered Keene resident Jonathan Amerault in September 2020.

-After Britany's testimony Thursday, the first week of the trial concluded with several N.H.
+After Britany's testimony Thursday, the first week of the trial wrapped up with several N.H.
 State Police troopers detailing evidence they collected in the case.
-This includes surveillance footage and receipts showing Armando Barron purchasing items such as a shovel, latex gloves and tarps at stores in Northern Coos County, near where authorities found Amerault's body, they said.
+This includes surveillance footage and receipts showing Armando Barron purchasing items such as a shovel, latex gloves and tarps at stores in northern Coos County, near where authorities found Amerault's body, they said.

 Armando Barron, 32, of Jaffrey, is charged with first-degree murder, which carries a maximum punishment of life in prison without the possibility of parole.
 His defense attorneys have argued that Britany, not Armando, killed Amerault, 25.
 But in her testimony Wednesday, Britany Barron said Armando assaulted her, told her to kill Amerault and shot Amerault himself when she refused, all after finding flirtatious text messages between the two of them.